epics-base/pvxs/documentation/server.rst

 eg. ``EPICS_PVA_ADDR_LIST`` is only checked if ``EPICS_PVAS_BEACON_ADDR_LIST`` is unset.

 EPICS_PVAS_INTF_ADDR_LIST
-    Space seperated list of local interface addresses to which the server will bind.
+    Space separated list of local interface addresses to which the server will bind.
     Port numbers are parsed and ignore.
     Sets `pvxs::server::Config::interfaces`

 EPICS_PVAS_BEACON_ADDR_LIST or EPICS_PVA_ADDR_LIST
-    Space seperated list of unicast or broadcast addresses.
+    Space separated list of unicast or broadcast addresses.
     This list is supplimented all local broadcast addresses if auto-beacon is YES.
     Sets `pvxs::server::Config::beaconDestinations`